minvws/nl-rdo-max/docs/endpoints.md

 > AuthorizationAuthorization: Bearer 'id_token'

-Where the id_token is a base64 encoded JWT token containing a signature by the Inge6 instance retrieved during the authorization code flow.
+Where the id_token is a base64 encoded JWT token containing a signature by the MAX instance retrieved during the authorization code flow.